dhutapratama/docs/scout.md

 <a name="adding-records"></a>
 ### Adding Records

-Once you have added the `Laravel\Scout\Searchable` trait to a model, all you need to do is `save` or `create` a model instance and it will automatically be added to your search index.
+Once you have added the `Lets\Scout\Searchable` trait to a model, all you need to do is `save` or `create` a model instance and it will automatically be added to your search index.
 If you have configured Scout to [use queues](#queueing) this operation will be performed in the background by your queue worker:

     use App\Models\Order;